lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/zsh.md

 ENABLE_CORRECTION="true"
 ```

-you get correction suggestions when the shell thinks that it might be what you want, e.g. when a command
+in `~/.zshrc` you get correction suggestions when the shell thinks that it might be what you want, e.g. when a command
 is expected to be handed an existing file.

 ![Correction suggestion](misc/zsh_typo.png)

 ### Automatic `cd`

-`AUTO_CD` allows you to leave out the `cd` when you provide a folder name.
+Adding `AUTO_CD` to `~/.zshrc` file allows to leave out the `cd` when a folder name is provided.

 ```bash
 setopt AUTO_CD